MaxChinni/BitstampPHP/README.md

 # BitstampPHP

 A basic PHP API wrapper class and a CLI for the [Bitstamp REST API v2](https://www.bitstamp.net/api/).
-Please refer to [their documentation](https://www.bitstamp.net/api/) for all calls explained.
+Please refer to [their documentation](https://www.bitstamp.net/api/) for calls descriptions.

 ## Disclaimer